ludo1026/spring-mvc-jpa-archetype/README.md

 How-To
 ---

-Add this archetype in your repository Maven.
+1. Add this archetype in your Maven repository.
-Use this Maven command to create your new project :
+2. Use this Maven command to create your new project :

     mvn archetype:generate -DarchetypeCatalog=local

-and select "spring-mvc-jpa-template" archetype.
+3. Select "spring-mvc-jpa-template" archetype.
+4. Fill project informations
+5. Validate your project creation